The investing world is a widely misunderstood one.

 (Note: P/E ratio also shows the dollar amount an investor can expect to invest in a company to receive $1 of that company’s earnings yearly.)

 So, do not invest in a company just because it “looks more affordable” (Company XYZ) than a quality company (Company ABC), which could actually be cheaper valuation-wise.

 Myth #7: A Stock With a P/E of 10x Is Cheaper Than a 50x P/E Stock

 This may seem to go against what we just discussed above.
 But as we have seen earlier with stock prices, we shouldn’t take P/E ratios at face value.

 A company with a P/E ratio of 10x certainly looks cheap at a glance.
 However, it could be trading at a low valuation for a reason.
-It could be ailing from technological disruption and long-term decline that not many want to invest in it.
+It could be ailing from technological disruption and long-term decline that few want to invest in.

 On the contrary, a company with a higher valuation, say 50x, could be a high-quality company growing faster than the average companies out there.
 This would warrant a premium valuation.

 One of my favourite authors, Gautam Baid, summed it up perfectly in his book, “The Joys of Compounding”: